-3 FDA used the term "genetically engineered" (GE) to describe the animals within the scope of the previous version Guidance for Industry #187, "Regulation of Genetically Engineered Animals Containing Heritable Recombinant DNA Constructs."
+&lt;sup>3 FDA used the term "genetically engineered" (GE) to describe the animals within the scope of the previous version Guidance for Industry #187, "Regulation of Genetically Engineered Animals Containing Heritable Recombinant DNA Constructs."
 We have decided not to use that term in this revised guidance to avoid any confusion as to whether that term encompasses IGAs in animals developed using new technologies.
 Except for citation of earlier documents, we also do not use the term "transgenic" because that term is generally used to refer to organisms containing foreign DNA.

-4 In Guidance for Industry #236, "Clarification of FDA and EPA Jurisdiction Over Mosquito-Related Products," FDA clarified that articles intended to function as pesticides by preventing, destroying, repelling, or mitigating mosquitoes for population control purposes are not regulated under FDA's authority.
+&lt;sup>4 In Guidance for Industry #236, "Clarification of FDA and EPA Jurisdiction Over Mosquito-Related Products," FDA clarified that articles intended to function as pesticides by preventing, destroying, repelling, or mitigating mosquitoes for population control purposes are not regulated under FDA's authority.
 Rather, the Environmental Protection Agency (EPA) regulates products intended to function as pesticides under the Federal Insecticide, Fungicide, and Rodenticide Act (7 U.S.C. § 136 et seq.).

-5 The term "modern molecular technologies" does not include induction of polyploidy by heat, pressure, or chemical treatment or selective breeding or other assisted reproductive technologies, including random mutagenesis followed by phenotypic selection.
+&lt;sup>5 The term "modern molecular technologies" does not include induction of polyploidy by heat, pressure, or chemical treatment or selective breeding or other assisted reproductive technologies, including random mutagenesis followed by phenotypic selection.

-6 FDA does not intend to regulate IGAs in animals that meet the definition of a veterinary biologic and are regulated by the Animal and Plant Health Inspection Service (APHIS) of the United States Department of Agriculture (USDA).
+&lt;sup>6 FDA does not intend to regulate IGAs in animals that meet the definition of a veterinary biologic and are regulated by the Animal and Plant Health Inspection Service (APHIS) of the United States Department of Agriculture (USDA).
 21 CFR 510.4.

-7 As noted in GFI #187A, this includes nonfood -producing insects with intentionally altered genomes that are regulated by APHIS under its Plant Protection Act authority, 7 U.S.C. § 7701 et seq, technical and programmatic assistance throughout the approval process in order to make it as efficient as possible.
+&lt;sup>7 As noted in GFI #187A, this includes nonfood-producing insects with intentionally altered genomes that are regulated by APHIS under its Plant Protection Act authority, 7 U.S.C. § 7701 et seq.

-8 The product is the IGA and the marketed item(s) containing the IGA (e.g., eggs, semen, embryos, live animals, etc.).
+&lt;sup>8 The product is the IGA and the marketed item(s) containing the IGA (e.g., eggs, semen, embryos, live animals, etc.).